LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Motivation

 \subsection{Observation of Expert Layer Groups}

 As a case study in Figure \ref{figure2}, Mixtral-8x7B illustrates the correlation between expert routing weights, input cosine similarity, expert distribution, and layer groups.
-The same pattern holds for the other models (detailed results omitted due to space constraints).
-Building on Equation~\ref{eq1}, we further analyze: in input and output layer groups, certain expert weights \( w_i \) dominate the output aggregation, amplifying the correlation of expert routing across layers.
+The same pattern holds for the other models.
+Building on \S\ref{21}, we further analyze: in input and output layer groups, certain expert weights \( w_i \) dominate the output aggregation, amplifying the correlation of expert routing across layers.
 Hence, predictors should weigh previous-layer activations and their routing weights more heavily.
-In middle layer groups, balanced expert weights lead to the gating inputs \( a \) highly similar across layers, and the router tends to select hot experts.
-Thus, predictors here should focus more on the gating input \( a \) from the preceding layer.
+In middle layer groups, balanced expert weights lead to the hidden state \( a \) highly similar across layers, and the router tends to select hot experts.
+Thus, predictors here should focus more on the hidden state \( a \) from the preceding layer.